South Sudan

 On the refugee camps

 UNHCR rations are in short supply and only available to the elderly and vulnerable children.
-Although nearly half of the refugees have returned home, the lack of food and space to grow crops on the camps remains a life threating problem.
+Although nearly half of the refugees have returned home, the lack of food and space to grow crops on the camps remains a life threatening problem.

 The Story of South Sudan